Quantum-enhanced quickest change detection of transmission loss

 where $\Delta_k = X_k-E[X_k]$, $k=1,2,\dots,n$, $j=1$ pre-change ($i < n_c$), and $j=2$ post-change ($i \ge n_c$).
 The relative entropy, calculated on a per-pulse basis for fair comparison with the previous cases, $S^{(n)} \equiv S(P_2({\boldsymbol X}_1^n) || P_1({\boldsymbol X}_1^n))/n$, where $S(P_2({\boldsymbol X}_1^n) || P_1({\boldsymbol X}_1^n)) = \frac12 \left[{\rm Tr}(K_1^{-1}K_2) - \ln \frac{|K_2|}{|K_1|} -n\right] + \frac12 (u_2-u_1)K_1^{-1}(u_2-u_1)^{\rm T}$, where $K_j$ are the covariance matrices of the Gaussian distributions $P_j({\boldsymbol x})=P[{\boldsymbol X}_1^n = {\boldsymbol x}]$, $j = 1$ and $2$, $P_j({\boldsymbol x}) = \frac{1}{(2\pi)^{n/2}|K_j|^{\frac12}} {\rm exp}\left[-\frac12 ({\boldsymbol x}-u_j)K_j^{-1}({\boldsymbol x}-u_j)^{\rm T}\right]$, with all $n$ entries of the mean vector $u_j$ being $E[X_l]$ from Eq.~\eqref{eq:mean} while the diagonal and off-diagonal entries of the $n$-by-$n$ covariance matrix $K_j$ are given by $E[X_l^2]$ and $E[X_lX_m]$ from Eqs.~\eqref{eq:cov1} and~\eqref{eq:cov2} respectively.

 We plot $S^{(n)}$ (blue dash-dotted plots) for $n = 2, 4, 8, \ldots, 256$ in Fig.~\ref{fig:CRE_improvement} for $N=100$ photons, $\eta_1 = 0.9$ and $\eta_2 = 0.85$, as a function of $N_a \in [0, 5]$ photons.
 Not only is $\partial S^{(n)}/\partial N_a = \infty$ at $N_a = 0$, $\forall n \ge 1$, the increase of $S^{(n)}$ from the classical value $S^{(0)} = 2N(\sqrt{\eta_2}-\sqrt{\eta_1})^2$ to the maximum afforded by squeezing-augmented transmission becomes progressively sharper as $n$ increases.
 In other words, adding an infinitesimally small amount of quantum-augmented photons to bright coherent-state pulses can yield up to a factor of $1/(1-\eta_1)$ reduction in the change-detection latency.
 One practical caveat to this result is that for a given $N_a$, as the entanglement block-length $n$ increases, the needed dB-squeezing of the initial squeezer, $10\log_{10}(e^{2s})$ increases.
-In Fig.~\ref{fig:fixed_squeezing}, we see that with this initial squeezing held fixed, the $n=2$ entanglement-augmented transmitter outperforms all others.
-One might argue however that one could generate the $n$-mode entanglement using multiple squeezers and temporal multi-mode mixing~\cite{Cui2023}, much like the output state of Gaussian Boson Sampling~\cite{Hamilton2017}, rather than using a single squeezer.
-Whether such a strategy helps reduce the needed squeezing per squeezer while achieving performance at or above $S^{(n)}$ is left open.
+In Fig.~\ref{fig:fixed_squeezing}, we see that if we keep this initial squeezing held fixed, the $n=2$ entanglement-augmented transmitter outperforms all others.
+One might argue however that one could generate the $n$-mode entanglement using multiple weak squeezers and multi-mode mixing, much like the output state of Gaussian Boson Sampling~\cite{Hamilton2017}, rather than using a single strong squeezer.
+Whether such a strategy helps achieve performance at or above $S^{(n)}$ is left open.
+We present numerical results of simulated latencies $\tau^{(n)}$ for the entanglement-augmented case ($n \ge 2$) in Section~\ref{sec:endmatter}(b).